Malena-duck/ada-template-website/README.md

   <img src="./assets/img/Movie_genres_evolution.png" width = "750" />
 </p>

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;We can see that not only drama has been the most produced genre (has seen in Distribution of Movie Genres above), but that it has dominated the production every year.
-That is until BLABLA and BLABLA finally managed to defeat the champion.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The popularity of producing black and whites died off as the years went by which is not surprising.
+We can also see that drama has been the most produced genre each year consistently.
+At least that was the case until recently!
+Since 2012 there has been a rise in popularity in other genres such as fantasy, horror, adventure, with thriller and adventure dominating the production.
+The change in trend from consistently having drama as number one to a range of different genres becoming popular and vastly varying from year to year is quite interesting.